casangi/casadocs/markdown/imaging/image-analysis/dealing-with-image-headers.md

 The *mode=\'get\'* setting allows the user to retrieve the value for a specified keyword *hdkey*:

 ```
-#  imhead :: List, get and put image header parameters
+#imhead :: List, get and put image header parameters
-imagename      =         ''        #  Name of the input image
+imagename      =         ''        #Name of the input image
-mode           =      'get'   #  imhead options: list, summary, get, put
+mode           =      'get'   #imhead options: list, summary, get, put
-   hdkey       =         ''   #  The FITS keyword
+   hdkey       =         ''   #The FITS keyword
 ```

 The *mode=\'put\'* setting allows the user to replace the current value for a given keyword *hdkey* with that specified in *hdvalue*.
 There are two sub-parameters that are opened by this option:

 ```
-#  imhead :: List, get and put image header parameters
+#imhead :: List, get and put image header parameters
-imagename      =         ''        #  Name of the input image
+imagename      =         ''        #Name of the input image
-mode           =      'put'   #  imhead options: list, summary, get, put
+mode           =      'put'   #imhead options: list, summary, get, put
-   hdkey       =         ''   #  The FITS keyword
+   hdkey       =         ''   #The FITS keyword
-   hdvalue     =         ''   #  Value of hdkey
+   hdvalue     =         ''   #Value of hdkey
 ```

 <div class="alert alert-warning">
-**Alert:** Be careful when using *mode=\'put\'.* This task does not check whether the values you specify (e.g. for the axes types) are valid, and you can render your image invalid.
+**Alert:** Be careful when using *mode='put'.* This task does not check whether the values you specify (e.g. for the axes types) are valid, and you can render your image invalid.
 Make sure you know what you are doing when using this option!
 </div>

 ##  Examples for **imhead**